-1. Non-provincially Significant Wetlands are identified on Schedule D: Natural Environment System Features.
-These features represent other wetland areas evaluated by the Ministry of Natural Resources, the Town, or the Conservation Authority, but are not classified as provincially significant.
-Non-provincially Significant Wetlands provide important habitat features and functions and important hydrologic functions.
+- Non-provincially Significant Wetlands (and non-provincially Significant coastal wetlands) are identified on Schedule G: Natural Environment System Features.
+These features represent other wetland areas evaluated by the Province, the Town, or the conservation authority, but are not classified as provincially significant.
+Nonprovincially Significant Wetlands provide important habitat features and functions and important hydrologic functions. - 2.
+Development or site alteration within or adjacent to Non-provincially Significant Wetlands will comply with this Plan's policies and ensure there is no negative impact to the quality and quantity of water. - 3.
+Any environmental impact study completed to assess the impacts of development will consider the wetland evaluations, as well as the Town's Natural Areas Inventory. - 4.
+The conservation authority should be consulted as to whether a permit is required to address Regulations under the Conservation Authorities Act.

-- 2. Development or site alteration within or adjacent to Non-provincially Significant Wetlands will comply with this Plan's policies and ensure there is no negative impact to the quality and quantity of water. - 3.
-Any Environmental Impact Study completed to assess the impacts of development will consider the Province's wetland evaluations, as well as the Town's Natural Areas Inventory. - 4.
-The Conservation Authority should be consulted as to whether a permit is required to address Regulations under the Conservation Authorities Act. - 5.
-Where avoidance and minimization of impacts to wetlands are not feasible, wetland compensation may be considered in accordance with the mitigation hierarchy, which prioritizes: - i.
+- 5. Where avoidance and minimization of impacts to wetlands less than 0.5 hectares is not feasible, wetland compensation may be considered in accordance with the mitigation hierarchy, which prioritizes: - i.
 Avoidance preventing impacts wherever possible. - ii.
 Minimization reducing the extent, duration, or intensity of impacts that cannot be avoided. - iii.
 Compensation as a last resort, offsetting residual impacts through restoration, enhancement, or creation of wetlands.

-Should compensation be deemed necessary, the following principles shall apply:
+Should compensation be deemed necessary, the following principles apply:

 - iv.
-Like-for-like replacement compensation must be replaced the affected wetland with one of the same type (e.g., marsh for marsh), maintain ecological function and habitat value. - v.
+Like-for-like replacement compensation must replace the affected wetland with one of the same type (e.g., marsh for marsh), maintain ecological function and habitat value. - v.
 Replacement ratio a minimum compensation ratio of 3:1 (three hectares of replacement wetland for every one hectare lost) will be required. - vi.
 Long-term ownership and responsibility the proponent will be fully responsible for securing, implementing, monitoring, and maintaining the compensation site. - 6.
 The Town will establish guidelines to support the implementation of Wetland Compensation.